-Office Hours: I encourage students to make use of office hours (either during the regularly scheduled times on Thursdays 10-11, or on an ad hoc basis) to clarify course material or discuss assignments.
+Office Hours: I encourage students to make use of office hours (either during the regularly scheduled times Mondays 2-4pm or Tuesdays 10-11am, or on an ad hoc basis) to clarify course material or discuss assignments.

 Accessibility: The University of Toronto is committed to accessibility.
 If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please visit http://studentlife.utoronto.ca/as or email accessibility.services@utoronto.ca as soon as possible.
-If you require accommodations for the Final Assessment, please visit https://lsm.utoronto.ca/ats/.
-For specific COVID-19 related accessibility concerns, please visit https://www.studentlife.utoronto.ca/as/covid-19-updates.

 Policy on Deadlines and Late Assignments: Deadlines are meant to help keep you on track to submit each assignment with plenty of time to get feedback and work on your next assignment and to prevent you from getting overwhelmed with work toward the end of the course.
 They are not meant to cause you undue stress.
 Therefore, I will not be enforcing penalties on late work, but I encourage you to make every effort to submit assignments on time.
 Please email me to let me know if you will be submitting work past the deadline.
-There are some instances where I will not be able to accept late work due to deadlines set by the university, so you need to be in communication with me regarding this.
+This policy is applicable up to two weeks after the original deadline; after this, I will not accept late work and the assignment will receive a grade of zero.